 - Be descriptive.
-Say, "The computer is about three feet to your left," rather than "The computer is over there." - Speak all of the projected content when presenting and describe the content of charts, graphs, and pictures. - When guiding people with visual impairments, offer them your arm rather than grabbing or pushing them.
+Say, "The computer is about three feet to your left," rather than "The computer is over there." - Speak all of the content presented with overhead projections and other visuals. - When guiding people with visual impairments, offer them your arm rather than grabbing or pushing them.